yekaizhou/duet/README.md

 ![](docs/overview.png)

-Steps (A) to (F) illustrate the workflow of Duet.
 (A) First, ONT long reads are aligned using Minimap2.
 (B-C) To obtain the per-read phasing information (green or brown) with its confidence level (luminance of the color), SNP (indicated in circles) calling is performed using Clair3 and phased using WhatsHap.
 (D-E) Seven novel features are extracted and integrated with SV marks (indicated in squares), detected using optimized SVIM.
 (F) The classification of SV genotype and haplotype is done using a rule-based decision tree.

 ---
 ### Installation